ppy/osu-wiki/wiki/Help_Centre/en.md

 **So long as you are playing on only your own account**, you can play osu! anywhere!

 If you are playing from a public place, make sure to keep a close eye on your account security.
 Shared computers are often prime targets for malicious software.

 #### Can I get a list of all maps I've played or downloaded?

 **You can see all maps you've played on the website.**

-**If you have an active supporter tag**, you can see all maps you have submitted a score on by going to the [beatmap list page](https://osu.ppy.sh/beatmapsets), then clicking "more search options".
-Then select the "PLAYED" filter.
+**If you have an active supporter tag**, you can see all maps you have submitted a score on by going to the [beatmap list page](https://osu.ppy.sh/beatmapsets), clicking "more search options", then selecting the "PLAYED" filter.
 Alternatively, you can use [this link](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to access the filtered page directly.

 Unfortunately, we do not keep track of all maps a user has downloaded, so it is impossible to get a list of them.
 The closest you could be to it would be using the aforementioned filter to recover at least the maps you've played before.